 Our blog contributors are family support professionals from our staff at the Children’s Trust and mama and daddy bloggers across Massachusetts.

-Rayna is the Parenting Website Manager for onetoughjob.org and has worked at the Children’s Trust for fifteen years.
+Rayna is the Parenting Website Manager for onetoughjob.org and has worked at the Children’s Trust for over fifteen years.
 Previously Rayna worked in our Healthy Families Massachusetts program.
 Rayna has written and facilitated multiple workshops in various family support topics and has presented at national and statewide conferences.
-She is also the proud mother of an nine year old daughter and the wife of an Army National Guard soldier who is a veteran of the war in Afghanistan.
+She is also the proud mother of an 13-year-old daughter and the wife of an Army National Guard soldier who is a veteran of the war in Afghanistan.
 Rayna and family live in Amesbury.

 Carrie Contey, PhD is a internationally recognized coach, author, speaker and educator.
 Her work offers a new perspective on human development, parenting, family life and being a healthy, happy, whole human being.
 She is the co-founder of the Slow Family Living movement and the co-author of CALMS: A Guide To Soothing Your Baby.
 She has appeared on NBC’s The Today Show, NPR, CBS radio and in many publications including Time, Parenting and The Boston Globe.
 Currently she lives, works and plays in Austin, TX.
 To learn more please visit carriecontey.com.